 How you got started in your event: I rode only hunters until 2001, but when I started in the jumpers I knew it was the right fit for me.
 I needed a new challenge and I just fell in love with the thrill of it.

-Favorite Ariat product (by name): The Brittany breeches.
+Favorite Ariat product: The Brittany breeches.
 They are the best fitting breeches I have ever tried on.
 I actually enjoy wearing them, they are comfy and fashionable.